c3er/txttrans/README.md

 ### [api.py](api.py)

 Members of this module are supposed to be invoked by transformers.
 It should never be necessary to invoke methods of other modules of the application (e.g. `gui` or `info`).

+## Copyright and License

+This tool is made by Christian Dreier.
+If you find a copy somewhere, you find the original at [GitHub](https://github.com/c3er/txttrans).

+You can use and copy this tool under the conditions of the MIT license.